peterbarraud/rapo-browserify-budo-functionaljs/readme.md

 ```
 `npm libs` => 11 KB

-So it would appear that picking these makes.
+So it would appear that picking these makes sense.
 That's what I think.
 Let me know what you think.